Your participation in jury duty is important. We are committed to ensuring your safety and the safety of everyone involved.

 About Jury Service

-Jury service is an indispensable function of democracy.
-Jurors are essential to the administration of justice and our constitutional right to a fair trial.
-Van Buren County Jury Service's goal is to work effectively with court staff, trial parties, and the public to make jury service reliable and easy.
+Jury service is a vital part of our democracy.
+Jurors help ensure justice and uphold our right to a fair trial.
+Our goal is to make your jury service experience smooth and reliable.

 Sixth Amendment